damien-dumont/LightConverter/README.md

 Load your datasets using the different buttons, the plot will show up as you load the data.
 If your light emission spectra is in power units (W/m²/nm), a checkbox is available to convert it to µmol of photons/m²/s, a common unit of light measurement for photosynthetic organisms.

 A "unit response" dataset is provided as an exemple, covering 100-1000nm range with a response of 1.

+# Credits

+LightConverter was written by Dumont D. as part of a Master's thesis, supervised by Dr. Leroy B. & Dr Bayon-Vicente G., from the Laboratory of Proteomics and Microbiology, Research Institute for Biosciences, University of Mons, Mons, Belgium.